 - Preheat the oven to 350 F and grease donut pans well with butter (preferable- for flavor) or nonstick spray.
 Lightly dust pans with flour.
 Tap out excess flour.

 - In a large bowl, sift together the flour, baking powder, cocoa powder, granulated sugar, brown sugar and salt.

-- In a medium bowl whisk together the buttermilk, egg, vanilla, melted butter, and food coloring.
+- In a medium bowl whisk together the buttermilk, egg, vanilla, white vinegar, melted butter, and food coloring.
 Pour the wet ingredients into the dry ingredients and stir until just combined.
 Be careful not to overmix.
 Add more food coloring if desired.

 - Use a piping bag or zip lock bag with a corner snipped off or spoon to fill the dough into the molds evenly.
 Molds will be just about half full.

 - Bake 8-10 minutes until toothpick comes out dry or edges are lightly browned.
 Let cool in the pans for 2-3 minutes then remove from pan and let donuts cool completely on wire rack.